sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 >
 >In the example above, the IP address is _145.100.59.102_ and the public key we want to use from our laptop is ~/.ssh/id_rsa.pub.
 Replace both values with your own!

-`Window-based access - VNC ??`

 #### First login

-* If everything went gracefully, the first time you login you will be prompted to add the VM to the list of known hosts: type "Yes".
+* If everything went gracefully, the first time you login you will be asked to add the VM to the list of known hosts: type "Yes".
 * You should now see this line in your terminal:

 ```sh